raulfraile/LadybugBundle/README.md

 ## Installation

+### Step 1: Install vendors

 To install this bundle, you'll need both the [Ladybug library](/raulfraile/Ladybug) and this bundle.
-Installation depends on how your project is setup:
+Installation depends on your version of Symfony:

-### Step 1: Installation using the `bin/vendors.php` method
+#### Symfony 2.0.x: `bin/vendors.php` method

 If you're using the `bin/vendors.php` method to manage your vendor libraries, add the following entries to the `deps` in the root of your project file: